seankhliao/mono/src/blog/12024-02-22-maintenance-page.md

 compared to mere microseconds for the api responses.
 I think it may have to do with the page being 10kb.

+I may have to reevaluate how resource hungry http servers need to be.

 #### _app_ code